UMassCDS/PubScraper/README.md

 ### Virginia follow up questions
 - Why not use Semantic Scholar's API as opposed to PubMed (difficult to use) or Google Scholar (paid/closed)?
 We can apply for access and see if it's approved.
+- What value are the keywords adding to your analysis.
+Could we obtain the same value from MeSH keyword terms, summaries, etc...?
 - What alternatives did you consider to OCRing the web pages?
-What about downloading PDFs or full-text from APIs?
+What about downloading webpage html, PDFs or full-text from APIs?
 - Why do missing articles need to be manually added to the DB?
 - Why do search results need to be delivered by email?
 Would a web viewer tool be more useful?
 (I'm thinking Elasticsearch )
 - Maintaining an up-to-date list of relevant potential author names (and department information) would be key to getting good results in the search step.
 If there's already a database (CORUM?) of users, that's great, but that adds complexity of interfacing with the system database.
 What would be the simplest thing we could do that would work?